-There are two SOLIDWORKS plug-ins available for download from the OpenBOM Dashboard.
+The SOLIDWORKS plug-in is available for download from the OpenBOM Dashboard.

-- [In the next release] The SOLIDWORKS and Workgroup PDM (WPDM) plug-in which includes an option to retrieve data from SOLIDWORKS Workgroup PDM.
+The SOLIDWORKS and Workgroup PDM (WPDM) plug-in which includes an option to retrieve data from SOLIDWORKS Workgroup PDM.
 You can load data from a SOLIDWORKS assembly as well as have an option to migrate data from an entire SOLIDWORKS Workgroup PDM vault to OpenBOM and to connected cloud storage.
-Dropbox and Onshape cloud storages are supported in the current release.
-More cloud storage options will come later this year such as Google Drive, Microsoft, and Autodesk.
+Various cloud file storage providers are supported in the current release.

 Installation instructions for the SOLIDWORKS Extractor for File Explorer plug-in